gerph/riscos64-status/planning/Planning.md

 parts being amalgamated into a single component.
 In particular, the Kernel and the WindowManager are separated into their component parts and can be worked on separately.

+The component names are represented thus: `Component:Function`

+For example, the component `Kernel:Modules` would be the sub-section of the Kernel which handles most of the functionality related to Module handling.
+As the sub-sections will inevitably need to interact with other sections, the boundary may be blurry, but the core features should be clear from the name.